 The long-term consequences of a felony conviction include:

 As you can see, the long-term consequences can cost you not only your freedom but hamper your future earning capacity.
-Meth charges are no joking matter – call a Denver methamphetamine possession lawyer right away if you are charged.
+Meth charges are no joking matter – call a Denver drug possession lawyer right away if you are charged.
 Even more serious is an allegation of making drugs – our methamphetamine manufacturing defense lawyers know how to fight bogus charges and fight aggressively to defend your freedom.

 Drug charges are very serious and you may be facing long jail sentences, seizure of assets and steep fines and penalties if you are convicted.
 Because manufacturing and possession of methamphetamines are always prosecuted as felonies, you will be facing a life-long criminal record, difficulties obtaining employment and may even have to deal with problems finding a home or obtaining a student loan.